Dvi23/M365_-wiki/M365-License-Usage-Notification.md

 ![](https://github.com/mattnovitsch/M365/blob/main/M365Flow19.jpg)

 <BR> <BR>
 32. Change the condition to meet your company’s requirements.
 Right now, its setup for 10% so I could trigger it in my lab.
 If you want daily emails, then 10% would be fine.
 If you want to know when you are 75% then just change it to 75.
-Scroll down to Apply to each > Condition then change the 10 to your desire configuration. <BR>
+Scroll down to Apply to each > Condition then change the 10 to your desire configuration.
+You could also delete percentage and use totals also, that would be completely up to your company.
+This template is just for percentage.<BR>
 ![](https://github.com/mattnovitsch/M365/blob/main/M365Flow14.jpg)

 <BR><BR>